 All players expect rewards for a gaming session – its how progress is measured.
 There are different ways of encouraging approaches and reward methods which can be employed, but the biggest thing to remember is educating the players on how to advance.
 Character points If players have incentive, most will try and tailor their play towards getting the most rewards.
 In addition to CP, Action Points should also be given in reward, usually a like amount, to allow characters to take chances they may not normally take, attempt stylized actions, or ensure success at a critical point.
+Mundane Prestige Items can also be appropriate, especially if a Group Concord is being used.

 Game session times and occurrences vary by group.
 The more rewards given that allow characters to develop, the faster the characters will advance.
 This pace determines the challenges they will face and set the difficulty of play.
 If you have a group that meets 2-3 times a week, the life-cycle development of the characters is going to be fast.
 It is suggested that fewer permanent rewards be given and more per session/encounter rewards be given.
 Place them in situations where they need the these to survive and focus